-The above listed VAR models were identified using 'recursive' Choleski decomposition.
+The above listed VAR models are identified using 'recursive' Choleski decomposition.
 The ordering is based on the assumptions about the dynamic structure of the economy and is in part guided by the observation that the movements in TB6 tend to lead changes in IPI.
-In particular, the conjecture is that IPI is not affected contemporaneously by shocks in other variables in the system while TB6 responds to innovations in IPI and Price within the same period.
+In particular, the conjecture is that IPI is not affected contemporaneously by shocks in other variables in the system, while TB6 responds to innovations in IPI and Price within the same period.
 Nonetheless, the results are robust to alternative ordering, including some radical ones such as completely reversing the order.

-The impulse response functions from our basic model are presented in Figure 3.
+The impulse response functions from our basic model are presented in Figure 2.
 They allow us to see the monetary transmission mechanism unfolding by illustrating the response of the system to a shock in our measure of monetary policy.
-A 0.8 percent rise in TB6 gives rise to a V-shaped output response bottoming out after 6 months, with the effect fully dissipating in one year.
-Prices do not begin to decline until about six months, and although the fall itself is quite small, it seems quite persistent.
-Finally, the interest rate shock is also quite persistent after getting close to the baseline in one year.
+A 0.8 percent rise in TB6 gives rise to a V-shaped output response